Content

 Children born in Denmark must have a father/co-mother registered in the CPR as a main rule.
 This is important because paternity/co-maternity confers a number of rights and duties on both the child and the father/co-mother.

-If you are married (and the couple consists of a woman and man) when your child is born, the father is automatically registered at the birth registration of your child, and you both have shared custody.
+If you are married when your child is born, the spouse is automatically registered at the birth of your child, and you have joint custody.

 > Read more about birth registration if the mother lives in Denmark